sahlahadesina/Phishing-URL-Detector/README.md

 Overall, the integration of this system into existing email and web infrastructure has the potential to bolster cybersecurity measures and deliver a seamless user experience while safeguarding digital interactions.

-This repository contains the source code along with the PhiUSIIL dataset.
+This repository contains the source code.